SAEON/mnemosyne/README.md

 ## Uploading files

 Any files/folder in the exposed volume will be served.
 To upload files to the server either add a directory/file to the exposed volume, or upload via the `HTTP PUT` API endpoint.

+### cURL examples
 Here are some examples using `cURL` (and some notes):

 - For `PUT` requests I find it's necessary to pipe the output to `cat`, since `cURL` won't print output to stdout (who knows why) when using `POST` and `PUT` requests
 - The `-T` header means 'transfer file'.
 Use this instead of `--data-binary`, since the latter will try to load your entire file into memory before sending